Skip to content

 It’s just a program that shows the files in a folder to your browser as a website.

-• In the first example, IIS is that program.
+• IIS is the program we’re using.
 You told it: “serve 📁 C:\TVS99 on port 8080”.

 The “root” of your web server is simply the folder you serve (the one with 📄 index.html).